Wars of the Roses in the North East 1460-1485

 Richard, Duke of Gloucester, takes Berwick from the Scots following a renewed English siege.
 It has remained in English hands ever since.

-Edward IV dies and is succeeded by his son, Edward V. The young man is placed under the protection of his uncle, Richard of Gloucester.
-However, this 12-year-old boy will never be crowned.
-He takes up residence in the Tower of London during May and on June 16 is joined by his younger brother, Richard, Duke of York.
+Edward IV dies and is succeeded by his 12-year-old son, Edward V. The boy is placed under the protection of his uncle, Richard Duke of Gloucester.
+However, Edward V will never be crowned.
+He takes up residence in the Tower of London (effectively imprisoned) during May and on June 16 he is joined by his younger brother, Richard, Duke of York.

-The two sons of the late King Edward IV, including the never-to-be -crowned Edward V, are declared illegitimate by Parliament and their uncle, Richard Duke of Gloucester is asked to become king.
-The two princes, presumably murdered, will never be seen again.
+The two sons of the late King Edward IV, including the never-to-be-crowned Edward V, are declared illegitimate by Parliament and their uncle, Richard Duke of Gloucester is asked to become king.
+The two young princes, presumably murdered, will never be seen again.
 Richard is crowned on July 6, 1483.

 Richard III’s only son, the ten-year-old Edward Prince of Wales, dies at Middleham Castle in Yorkshire.